Wakanohana Kanji I: Career

 Wakanohana reached the top division in 1950.
 In September 1955 he fought a bout against yokozuna Chiyonoyama that lasted for over 17 minutes before being declared a draw.
 In contrast, most sumo matches are over in a few seconds.
 He was promoted to ōzeki after that tournament.
-Wakanohana won his first top division championship in May 1956.
+In March 1956 he took part in a three-way playoff for the championship, the first of its kind in makuuchi.
+Although he won over maegashira Wakahaguro, he would then lose against sekiwake Asashio, who in turn would beat Wakahaguro to secure the title.The next tournament in May 1956, Wakanohana won his first top division championship.

 Shortly before the following tournament his four-year-old eldest son Katsuo was scalded to death when a boiling hot pot of chankonabe fell on him.
 Despite being devastated by the tragedy, Wakanohana chose to compete in the tournament but ended up dropping out with a fever.
 He changed the spelling of his ring surname in September 1957, and adopted the given name Kanji in May 1958.

 Wakanohana was promoted to yokozuna in January 1958, shortly after he took his second tournament championship.
 He was the first yokozuna produced by the Nishonoseki ichimon or group of stables in over 20 years and consequently had to borrow the keshō-mawashi of the former Futabayama to perform his first yokozuna dohyō-iri or ring entering ceremony.

 Wakanohana's great rival as yokozuna was Tochinishiki.
 They were very evenly matched, being of similar height and weight, and both ended up with ten top division titles each.
 In March 1960, they faced each other undefeated on the final day – the first time ever that two yokozuna had met like this.
 Wakanohana won the match and Tochinishiki retired after the next tournament.
 Wakanohana kept going until the new era of yokozuna Taihō and Kashiwado, retiring in May 1962.

 Wakanohana was such a popular wrestler that he even starred in a feature film about his life, Wakanohana Monogatari Dohyō no Oni made by Nikkatsu and released across Japan on December 27, 1956.